SiloCityLabs/blog/content/post/2018/2018-09-18-infinite-free-small-storage-for-electronics.md

 ![](/uploads/2018/09/20180917_2019441725666942943043130.jpg)

 You are probably wondering were to get these.
 Reach out to a pregnant friend or couple i'm sure they will bag them for you.
-The other method is do what I did&#8230;.
-Have a baby&#8230; jk haha.
+The other method is do what I did....
+Have a baby... jk haha.
 My wifes pregnancy was completly unrelated to this.